 Windows 7 must have service pack 1 (SP1) installed.

-As of July 2018, withdrawl of support for Windows Vista began for some products.
+Microsoft ended "Mainstream Support" for Windows Vista on April 11, 2017.
+As of July 2018, withdrawl of support for Windows Vista began for some of our products since required level of .NET Framework is not available on Vista.
 Check the Product's Prerequisites page for a detailed list of OS support.

 Development on XP versions of our software ended in late 2015.
 You can still install the final XP releases, but they will be missing new features introduced after XP development ended.
 See the program Release Notes for dates of final XP releases.
 For XP releases, you must have Windows XP Service Pack 3 installed.